nickfargo/state/src/state.coffee.md

 A few exceptional cases may be resolved early.

         unless selector?
-          return if against is undefined then null else no if selector is '.'
+          return if against? then no else null if selector is '.'
-          return if against is undefined then this else against is this if selector is ''
+          return if against? then against is this else this if selector is ''
-          return if against is undefined then @root else against is @root
+          return if against? then against is @root else @root

 Absolute wildcard expressions compared against the root state pass immediately.